mewt/unk/README.md

 <img width="650" src="/assets/fully-handwired.jpg">

-I forgot that the neodyum magnet's coating is conductive so I put the sticker on these too.
+Forgot that the neodyum magnet's coating is conductive so I put the sticker on these too.

 <img width="650" src="/assets/magnet-shorted.png">